 But if nothing on this guide satisfies your holiday gifting needs, there are some other ways you can help and shop at the same time.
 Donating to a charity or cause in someone’s name is actually a great gift.
 (I did this for my whole family in 2016, and it went over surprisingly well.
 I designed a nice letter to give to each person, and it looked great!…If I do say so myself.)
 Some organizations offer a free gift with a donation, which is a double whammy.

-For instance, WWF offers many different options for gifts with a donation, including this adorable animal backpack, sloth mug set, or bamboo cutting board with a $55 donation (or this “plush bucket” for a $75 donation!).
+For instance, WWF offers many different options for gifts with a donation, including this adorable animal backpack, sloth mug set, or this educational tea towel set with a $60 donation (or this “plush bucket” for a $75 donation!).